Neats29/neats29.github.io/source/_posts/self-compassion.md

 **I can’t think of anything having more positive downstream effects than learning to love ourselves.**

 <!-- <p style="font-size:12px">04 April 2020</p> -->
+---
+If you enjoyed this post let me know on [Twitter](https://twitter.com/neats29).
+Tell me your self-compassion stories!